bcgov/bcmaps/README.md

 Alternatively, you can use the `get_layer` function - simply type `get_layer('layer_name')`, where `'layer_name'` is the name of the layer of interest.
-The `get_layer` function is useful if the back-end `bcmaps.rdata` package has had a layer added to it, but there is as yet no shortcut function created in `bcmaps`.
+The `get_layer` function is useful if the back-end `bcmapsdata` package has had a layer added to it, but there is as yet no shortcut function created in `bcmaps`.

 ``` r
 library(sf)